-14 Enforcement
+18 Enforcement

-- 14.1 Once licensed, it is essential that premises are maintained and operated so as to ensure the continued promotion of the Licensing Objectives and compliance with the Act.
-To ensure that licensed activities are carried out in accordance with Licence Conditions and therefore support the Licensing Objectives, Council Officers will carry out appropriate monitoring at licensed premises and activities.
+- 18.1 Once licensed, it is essential that premises are maintained and operated so as to ensure the continued promotion of the Licensing Objectives and compliance with the Act.
+To ensure that licensable activities are carried out in accordance with Licence Conditions and therefore promote the Licensing Objectives, Council Officers will carry out appropriate monitoring at licensed premises and activities.
 They will investigate complaints and allegations of unlicensed activities and ensure that the conditions are complied with.
-They will seek to work actively with Durham Constabulary and other responsible authorities in enforcing licensing legislation in accordance with any Memorandum of Understanding and Joint Enforcement Protocol that may be created with such bodies. - 14.2 Inspections of premises will be carried out when and if they are justified with resources being directed towards high risk, poorly run premises as opposed to lower risk, well run premises. - 14.3 All enforcement actions taken by the Licensing Authority will be in accordance with Durham County Council's Enforcement Policy. - 14.4 The Act provides a mechanism for reviewing a Premises Licence where problems associated with achieving the Licensing Objectives occur after the grant or variation of a Premises Licence.
-The proceedings set out in the Act for reviewing Premises Licences represent a key protection for the community where problems associated with the Licensing Objectives are occurring.
-An interested party or responsible authority may apply to the Licensing Authority for a licence to be reviewed.
-Unless the application is withdrawn or is deemed to be frivolous, vexatious or repetitious, the Licensing Authority will hold a Hearing and take any necessary steps to promote the Licensing Objectives, such as modification of conditions, exclusion of licensable activities, removal of the designated premises supervisor, suspension of the Licence for up to 3 months or the revocation of the Licence.
+They will seek to work actively with Durham Constabulary and other responsible authorities in enforcing licensing legislation in accordance with any Memorandum of Understanding and Joint Enforcement Protocol that may be created with such bodies. - 18.2 Inspections of premises will be carried out when and if they are justified with resources being directed towards high risk, poorly run premises as opposed to lower risk, well run premises. - 18.3 All enforcement actions taken by the Licensing Authority will be in accordance with Durham County Council's Enforcement Policy.